 However a solid automation solution will typically result in between 40% and 75% savings that can be seen for several months to several years.
 As the figures start to stack up, so too does a growing interest in implementing a document management system (DMS) which can integrate automation for a growing number of organisations.

-What exactly is automated document or content management?
+What exactly is automated document management?

 In essence, automated document management software allows an organisation to control and manage document and information lifecycles to increase efficiencies and reduce risk.
 It lets you seamlessly control your documents from creation all the way to archival or destruction .
 A number of benefits associated with an automated document management process includes increased productivity, reduced costs, increase in efficiencies and a reduction in risk.